How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 Troubleshoot NVIDIA Driver Installation Issues on Ubuntu

-Installation failures and display issues usually stem from driver conflicts, Secure Boot blocking modules, or stale GNOME settings.
-Below, this section covers quick fixes for the most common problems.
+Installation failures and display issues usually stem from driver conflicts, Secure Boot blocking modules, missing utilities, or stale GNOME settings.

 Secure Boot Blocks NVIDIA Driver Loading